Chemicals management plan progress report

 Formaldehyde can be a significant component in resins used as adhesives or binders in composite wood products.
 Testing has shown that it is released from more than 90% of selected composite wood products tested, and releases increase with higher temperatures and humidity.

 The regulatory development process will include consultations with stakeholders, including provincial and territorial governments, industry, non-governmental organizations, the public and other stakeholders.
-The proposed regulations are expected to be published in the Canada Gazette, Part I, in early 2018.
+The proposed regulations are expected to be published in the Canada Gazette, Part I, in 2018.

 The Government of Canada and other jurisdictions have concluded that formaldehyde is a human health concern at elevated levels.